Baburnama: Content

 According to historian Stephen Frederic Dale, Babur's Chagatai prose is highly Persianized in its sentence structure, morphology, and vocabulary, and also contains many phrases and smaller poems in Persian.

 The Bāburnāma begins abruptly with these plain words:

-Bābur describes his fluctuating fortunes as a minor ruler in Central Asia – he took and lost Samarkand twice – and his move to Kabul in 1504.
+Babur describes his fluctuating fortunes as a minor ruler in Central Asia—he took and lost Samarkand twice—and his move to Kabul in 1504.
 There is a break in all known manuscripts between 1508 and 1519.
-Annette Beveridge and other scholars believe that the missing part in the middle, and perhaps an account of Babur's earlier childhood, a preface and perhaps an epilogue, were written but the manuscript of those parts lost by the time of Akbar.
+Annette Beveridge and other scholars believe that the missing part in the middle, and perhaps an account of Babur's earlier childhood, a preface and perhaps an epilogue, were written, but the manuscript of those parts was lost by the time of Akbar.
 There are various points in his highly active career, and that of his son Humayun, where parts of the original manuscript might plausibly have been lost.

-By 1519 Bābur is established in Kabul and from there launches an invasion into north-western India.
-The final section of the Bāburnāma covers the years 1525 to 1529 and the establishment of the Mughal empire over what was by his death still a relatively small part of north-western India, which Bābur's descendants would expand and rule for three centuries.
+By 1519 Babur took control of Kabul and from there launched an invasion into north-western India.
+The final section of the Bāburnāma covers the years 1525 to 1529 and the establishment of the Mughal Empire over what was by his death still a relatively small part of north-western India, which Babur's descendants would expand and rule for three centuries.

 The account of the decisive First Battle of Panipat in 1526 is followed by long descriptions of India, its people, fauna and flora.
-Various exciting incidents are recounted and illustrated: Babur jumps off his horse just in time to avoid following it into a river, and when his army has formed its boats into a circle a fish jumps into a boat to escape from a crocodile.
+Various exciting incidents are recounted and illustrated.
+For example, Babur jumps off his horse just in time to avoid following it into a river, and when his army has formed its boats into a circle a fish jumps into a boat to escape from a crocodile.

 The original Chagatai language text does not seem to have existed in many copies, and those that survive are mostly partial.
-The copy seen in the Mughal Library in the 1620s, and presumably used to base the Persian translation on, seems to have been lost.
+The copy seen in the Mughal Library in the 1620s, from which the Persian translation was presumably made, seems to have been lost.